RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-The ampersand symbol **&** is used between the author family names only when they appear in brackets.
+The ampersand symbol **&** is used between the author family names only when they appear in parentheses.

 > . . . identifies skills intrinsic to current nursing practitioners (Felton & Royal, 2015).